Insights from a Personal Injury Defense Attorney

 3. Pre-Trial Negotiations

-Attorneys often strive to resolve claims without the need for trial through negotiation or alternative dispute resolution methods, such as mediation.
-These settlements aim to reduce costs, mitigate risks, and achieve equitable outcomes for both parties.
+Attorneys often strive to resolve claims without needing trial through negotiation or alternative dispute resolution methods, such as mediation.
+These settlements aim to reduce costs, mitigate risks, and achieve equitable outcomes for both parties, with securing fair compensation as a primary objective.

 4. Courtroom Advocacy